/ Why-monel-400-tubes-excel-in-corrosion-resistance

 Role of Nickel in Corrosion Protection

-The high nickel content in Monel 400 piping plays a crucial role in its corrosion resistance.
-Nickel forms a stable, adherent oxide layer on the surface of the tube when exposed to oxidizing environments.
-This passive film acts as a barrier, protecting the underlying metal from further corrosion.
+The high nickel concentration of Monel 400 piping is a significant contributor to the material's extraordinary resistance to corrosion.
+When nickel is subjected to oxidizing conditions, it produces an oxide layer that is persistent and adhering on the surface of the titanium tube.
+This passive layer performs the function of a barrier, preventing further corrosion from occurring to the metal that is underneath it.
 Additionally, nickel's resistance to stress corrosion cracking enhances the overall durability of Monel 400 tubes in demanding applications.

 Copper's Contribution to Corrosion Resistance